-I am secretary of the Irish Centre for the Histories of Labour and Class, secretary of the Newspaper and Periodical History Forum of Ireland, and editor of the Irish Bibliography of Press History (http://newspapersperiodicals.org/bibliography/).
+I am a member of the Executive Committee of the Newspaper and Periodical History Forum of Ireland, and editor of the Irish Bibliography of Press History (http://newspapersperiodicals.org/bibliography/).

 James T. O'Donnell (Professional Historian)